CHILLERS & AC UNITS.

 For the larger units the condenser is typically water cooled.

-Typical Chiller & Direct Expansion AC Unit Diagrams (click on the links below)
+For the typical Centrifugal Chiller & Direct Expansion AC Unit Diagrams, click on the links below

 Design, Operation and Maintenance Guidelines and Standards for Chillers and AC units -

-Further guidelines for the Chillers and AC units design, operation and maintenance are provided for the
+Further guidelines for the Chillers and AC units design, operation and maintenance are provided under the